gylxan/entscheidomat/README.md

 The solution is pretty simple: It's the Entscheidomat, that will make the decision for you!

 ## The Entscheidomat
-The Entscheidomat is very simples.
+The Entscheidomat is very simple.
 It's a list, where you can insert options you have to decide for.
 One option is one line.
-After clicking on `Start` the options will be used and every few milliseconds a random option is selected an shown below.
+After clicking on `Start` the options will be used and every few milliseconds a random option is selected and shown below.
 When you click now on `Stop`, the selecting gets slower and slower and shows the selected option in the end.
-Also the current list is saved in the local storage, when you start the randomizing.
+The current list is also saved in the local storage, when you start the randomizing.
-So don't have to enter the options the next time you visit the page!
+So you don't have to enter the options the next time you visit the page!

 ### Additional Settings